nfriedrich00/rimco/user_tests.md

 #### Prepare the software

-Start with starting all necessary sensors and components for the navigation and other desired sensors.
+Start with turning on all necessary sensors and components for the navigation as well as other desired sensors.

 <details>
 <summary>Click for details</summary>

 Start the simulation environment by following these steps:

-1. The simulation should depict the real robots behavior.
+1. The simulation should reflect the robot's behavior.
 This means, the necessary sensors and the localization start automatically.
 Not the navigation.
 Some sensors may fail to start or don't work as intended, in which case we need to restart them manually.
-This would be the job of the monitoring or launch system on the robot, NOT the job the UI to do it automatically.
+This would be the job of the monitoring or launch system on the robot, NOT the job of the UI to do it automatically.
+But we can restart it from the UI.

-2. For the navigation we need the gnss sensor, in the case of the real robot also the livox sensors for at least one reading, and the localization.
+2. For the navigation we need the gnss sensor, in the case of the real robot the livox sensors for at least one reading, and the localization.

 </details>